kwessels-ensemble/BikeBuddy/README.md

 ## V1 and Next Steps

+Small improvements are planned for the current version of the app, including -
+- Improved styling, including compatibility and improvements for experience viewing app on a phone.
-Small improvements are planned for the current version of the app, including filters for the ride feed and easy navigation and tracking of rides you're "attending" or that you're the organizer of.
+- Filters for the ride feed and easy navigation and tracking of rides you're "attending" or that you're the organizer of.

 Other planned improvements include -
 - Adding ride meeting location field with an option for a link to ride meet up location pin.